Our House

 OSU Ext.
 Entomologist (ret.)

-The main problem is that lady beetles congregate in large numbers and try to enter houses in the fall in search of a protected place to spend winter months.
-If they do gain entry they can be a pest all winter.
-They do no direct harm but some believe they contribute to indoor allergies and they can be messy.
+Most lady beetles literally "head for the hills" in the fall and shelter in natural cavities.
+A new imported species, the multicolor Asian lady beetle, likes to spend winters at lower elevations and our houses happen to be very handy.
+If they gain entry they can be a nuisance pest all winter.
+They do no direct harm but some believe they contribute to indoor allergies and their droppings can be very messy.

 Harmonia axyridis; multicolor Asian lady beetle

-Harmonia axyridis, the multicolor Asian lady beetle; photo by USDA/ARS; many color forms are possible, see the pdf file below.
+Harmonia axyridis, the multicolor Asian lady beetle; photo by USDA/ARS; many different color forms are possible.

-Try to prevent lady beetles from entering homes in the fall by sealing cracks, fixing broken screens, etc. These measures will have the added benefit of sealing out other pests as well as the weather.
+Try to prevent lady beetles from entering homes in the fall by sealing cracks, fixing broken screens, and so forth.
+These measures will have the added benefit of sealing out other pests as well as the weather.

 Remember, as pesky as lady beetles may be indoors, outdoors they really are good for your landscape and garden as natural predators.

-Related information: [Harmonia axyridis Guide (pdf)]; Information and pictures of the various color forms of this "multicolored" beetle.
+Harmonia axyridis Guide Information and pictures of the various color forms of this "multicolored" beetle.

 Mission: To provide accurate, up-to-date and unbiased information for solving common insect and mite problems around your home, business and landscape using least-toxic methods.